swiftlang/swift-evolution/Proposal.md

     ///   - collection: The collection that contains `index`. public init<C>(_ index: Bound, within collection: C) where C: Collection, C.Index == Bound

+    /// Creates a new range set with the specified indices in the given
+    /// collection.
+    ///
+    /// - Parameters:
+    ///   - index: The index to include in the range set. `index` must be a
+    ///     valid index of `collection` that isn't the collection's `endIndex`.
+    ///   - collection: The collection that contains `index`. public init<S, C>(_ indices: S, within collection: C) where S: Sequence, C: Collection, S.Element == C.Index, C.Index == Bound

     /// Creates a new range set with the specified range expression.
     ///